List of Neighbours characters introduced in 1994: Andrew MacKenzie

 Andrew "Macca" MacKenzie, played by John Morris, made his first appearance on 9 May 1994.
-Macca is the first gay character to be introduced to Neighbours.
+The character and Morris's casting details were publicised in the June 1994 issue of TV Soap, which was published shortly before his first appearance.
+Macca was the first gay character to be introduced to Neighbours.
 Morris felt it was a "bonus" for him to play Macca, explaining "It gave me exposure because he's a controversial character.
 I've never played a gay part in ten years as an actor, but let's face it, gay people are people.
 You don't try to be a gay person – put on a funny voice or wear a dress, you just are that person."
 Morris partly modelled the character on a friend who was gay and worked as a builder in Australia.
 He said that his friend was "built like a tank" and most people would assume he was straight.

 Macca is a council recreation officer and Doug Willis's (Terence Donovan) new boss.
 He is open and happy about his sexuality, though he is used to girls having crushes on him.
 Teenager Debbie Martin (Marnie Reece-Wilmore) falls for him after taking his photograph, forcing Macca to tell her he is gay.
 Morris was disappointed that the scriptwriters did not give Macca a love interest, saying "There's never any reference made to a man in Macca's life."
 He thought they should have gone further with his character's storyline, which he would not have minded playing out.
 Morris admitted that Macca's exit after 12 weeks came as a surprise, but having also appeared in Home and Away, he had no desire to stay in soaps long-term and wanted to continue working in television and theatre productions.